theparanoidtimes/theparanoidtimes.github.io/_posts/plain/2018-07-29-city-street-orientations-serbia.md

-I'm not trying to be the 'here is the data, I'm done, now someone do the research' guy, but at the first glance, there are not many resources online that tackle the question of urbanism in Serbia so I it is really hard to find any data to run this images by.
+I'm not trying to be the 'here is the data, I'm done, now someone do the research' guy, but at the first glance, there are not many resources online that tackle the question of urbanism in Serbia so it is really hard to find any data to run this images by.
 Certainly there are books in the archives somewhere that can be used in such a research, but just finding them can be a very time consuming effort.